alcarney/blog/content/blog/2020/passing-strings-between-tinygo-wasm.md

 ## Wrapping Up

+That's about it, if you want to have a look at the final codebase then you can find it [here][wisp].

-We made it!
-That was certainly a lot more involved than I expected it to be, but if nothing else it's forced me to learn a bit more about some of the lower-level details of working with WebAssembly modules.
+This apparently simple task was certainly a lot more work than I expected it to be, but if nothing else it's forced me to learn a bit more about some of the lower-level details of working with WebAssembly modules.

 I don't think this is necessarily the right approach though.. ok we're able to pass a (simple!) string back and forth between our TinyGo code and JavaScript.
 But there are more details that still need to be considered

-- This solution does not handle Unicode - in fact while writing this post I discovered that it doesn't even handle every ASCII character!
+- This solution does not handle Unicode.
 There is however a [TextEncoder][js-text-encoder] API available in the browser that looks like it might go some way towards fixing this.